jchibane/srf/README.md

 where `--config` specifies the path to the experiment configuration and `--gen_pose` is the frame number from 0-55 (including both).

-> Note: The above configuration uses a batch of 250 rays to render at once, which assumes a ~48GB GPU.
+> Note: The above configuration uses a batch of 250 rays to render at once ("N_rays_test"), which assumes a ~48GB GPU.
 > Consider adjusting this number in case of memory issues.
 Smaller batches will lead to increased generation time.

 ## Training